Elias Díaz Player Props: Rockies vs. Padres

 Padres Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Padres pitching staff ranks 19th in MLB.
+- The Padres pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Padres have a 3.78 team ERA that ranks seventh among all league pitching staffs.
+- The Padres have a 3.82 team ERA that ranks ninth among all MLB pitching staffs.

-- The Padres rank 11th in baseball in home runs given up (65 total, one per game).
+- The Padres allow the 10th-fewest home runs in baseball (66 total, one per game).

-- Darvish gets the start for the Padres, his 12th of the season.
-He is 4-4 with a 4.10 ERA and 68 strikeouts through 63 2/3 innings pitched.
+- Weathers (1-4) gets the starting nod for the Padres in his eighth start of the season.
+He's put together a 5.35 ERA in 35 1/3 innings pitched, with 23 strikeouts.

-- His last appearance came on Sunday against the Chicago Cubs, when the right-hander tossed seven scoreless innings while giving up two hits.
+- In his last time out on Sunday against the Chicago Cubs, the left-hander threw 1 2/3 innings, giving up five earned runs while surrendering seven hits.

+- In nine games this season, the 23-year-old has amassed an ERA of 5.35, with 5.9 strikeouts per nine innings.
+Opponents are batting .293 against him.

 © 2023 Data Skrive.
 All rights reserved.